gaurav1780/comp1010practicalClassMaterial/week 03 - unitTesting/workshopUnitTesting.md

 }
 ```

-Complete the test to test implementation of `isAscending`.
+Complete the test to check the correctness of the implementation of `isAscending`.
 Two test cases are provided to get you started.

 ```java
 public void testIsAscending() {